 #3 Try Out Extension Cord Covers

-Sometimes, we have to use extension cords, especially if the outlet is far from where we will use our appliances (e.g., when cleaning or vacuuming).
+Sometimes, I have to use extension cords, especially if the outlet is far from where we will use our appliances (e.g., when cleaning or vacuuming).

 However, using extension cords carries with it a RISK.